Bachelor of Arts (BA)

 Course description

-The Creative and Cultural Industries (CCIs) programme offers a profound and captivating journey into the performing and visual arts by exploring the dynamic landscapes of music, film, fashion, TV, gaming, and publishing.
+The Creative and Cultural Industries (CCIs) course offers a deep and captivating journey.
+It delves into the performing and visual arts.
+It explores the lively worlds of music, film, fashion, TV, gaming, and publishing.
 It equips students with the expertise to excel in leadership roles, drive strategic initiatives, influence policies, and promote entrepreneurship within the realm of creative and cultural sectors.

-In the first year of study, you'll learn the basics of cultural production through exploring different industries and strategies.
+In the first year, you'll learn the basics of cultural production.
+You'll do this by exploring different industries and strategies.
 In the second year, you will develop critical thinking skills and tailor your studies by choosing specialised topics of interest.
 In the final year, you can either do a research project or a practical project.
-Alongside the core modules, there will be options to pick additional modules from across the School of Arts, Languages, and Cultures, meaning you can explore subjects such as sustainability, leadership, and business.
+In addition to the core modules, you can pick extra ones from across the School of Arts, Languages, and Cultures.
+This will let you explore subjects such as sustainability, leadership, and business.

 Aims